-On the first day student report to: Ms. Crystal Mendoza (email@example.com).
-Children’s Kidney Center, 3326 Bainbridge Ave at 9AM
+On the first day student report to: The Children’s Kidney Center, 3326 Bainbridge Ave at 9AM

 The student will gain experience in the fundamentals of basic investigation as it relates to common problems in clinical pediatric nephrology.
 The elective will provide the student the opportunity to participate with the other researchers in the Pediatric Nephrology Research Laboratory and to become familiar with state-of-the-art techniques in basic cellular and molecular biology.
 Routinely used methodologies include: polymerase chain reaction, mutagenesis, manipulation of DNA, RNA, and protein, expression of foreign genes in vitro and in vivo, cell and tissue culture techniques, immunofluorescent and confocal microscopy, immunocytochemistry, protein interaction assays, and apoptosis assays.
-Goals of elective: To understand the principles of basic investigations underlying the cellular and molecular mechanisms of renal cell injury and apoptosis in experimental in vitro and in vivo models of ischemic and anoxia, progressive chronic renal failure, and kidney transplant rejection.
+Goals of elective: To understand the principles of basic investigations underlying the cellular and molecular mechanisms of: renal development and cell injury in experimental in vitro and in vivo models of acute and chronic renal failure, various progressive glomerular diseases including focal segmental glomerulosclerois and lupus nephrities, and kidney transplant rejection.